Jovansam/PerlaTonettiWaugh.jl/README.md

 [![Build Status](https://travis-ci.com/jlperla/PerlaTonettiWaugh.jl.svg?token=G6ge79qYLosYiRGJBp1G&branch=master)](https://travis-ci.com/jlperla/PerlaTonettiWaugh.jl)

-# Overview
+### Overview

-This repository has the complete code for the steady-state and transition dynamics of Perla, Tonetti, and Waugh [Equilibrium Technology Diffusion, Trade, and Growth](http://christophertonetti.com/files/papers/PerlaTonettiWaugh_DiffusionTradeAndGrowth.pdf)
+This repository has the complete code for the calibration, steady-state analysis, and transition dynamics of Perla, Tonetti, and Waugh [Equilibrium Technology Diffusion, Trade, and Growth](http://christophertonetti.com/files/papers/PerlaTonettiWaugh_DiffusionTradeAndGrowth.pdf)

 The [derivation document](/docs/numerical_algorithm.pdf) has the complete set of equations implemented for the model, where all equation numbers in the code refer to this document.
 General code and derivations for upwind finite difference methods are in the [SimpleDifferentialOperators.jl](https://github.com/QuantEcon/SimpleDifferentialOperators.jl) package with [detailed derivations](https://github.com/QuantEcon/SimpleDifferentialOperators.jl/releases/download/dev/discretized-differential-operator-derivation.pdf).

 As in the derivation, the code has a "warmup" model without trade or monopolistic competition to understand transition dynamics with this sort of growth model, and for experimenting with the DAE and finite-difference discretization methods.

+---
-## Directory of Code
+### Directory of Code

-* **/src/full** contains all of the code needed to compute the numerical results presented in the paper, given parameter values.
-Code to calibrate parameter values will be added at a later date.
+* **[/src/full](/src/full)** contains all of the code needed to compute the numerical results presented in the paper, given parameter values.

+* **[/src/calibration](/src/calibration)** Code to create moments and calibrate the model to match those moments.
+Parameter values are outputs.
+[Readme file](/src/calibration/README.md) describes this section of code in complete detail.

+---
-## Directory of Results
+### Directory of Notebooks for Results in Paper

-The following notebooks compute all of the numerical results and figures presented in the paper.
-These notebooks use code from /src/full.
+The following notebooks compute all of the quantitative results and figures presented in the paper.
+They are organized by Section in accordance with the NBER working paper version.

+- **[Section 7-1: Calibration](section_7-1.ipynb)** jupyter notebook which direct pulls data and constructs moments for the calibration of the PTW model.

 * **Steady State Analysis**:
     * [Baseline vs. 10%-Lower-Trade-Cost Comparison, Baseline vs. Autarky Comparison, Sampson Calibration, and No GBM Firm Dynamics Calibration](SteadyState.ipynb)